HaywoodSolutions/java-skeleton/README.md

 2) Add files to be deployed to Heroku using <code>git add "file-name"</code>
 3) Commit the files for deployment using <code>git commit -m "Your commit message here"</code>
 4) Deploy to Heroku using <code>git push heroku master</code> (Please note, this doesn't push to your original repository, so remember to push your changes there as well frequently).
 5) Your solution will be deployed to Heroku.
-You can see the logs to your server using <code>heroku logs --tail</code>
+You can see the logs to your server using <code>heroku logs --source app -n 1500</code>

 <b>Please note - for your solution to be considered valid, you must grant access to your Heroku server to coding.challenge@credit-suisse.com</b>.
 This can be done on the Heroku website.